FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/ctap2-webauthn.png" alt="Showing the difference between CTAP2 and WebAuthn." class="img-fluid" figure=false %}

 If you have a website that lets a user log in with an authenticator, then CTAP2 is handling communication between the authenticator and the browser.

-You can use CTAP2 without WebAuthn, for example, with a native app.
+You can use CTAP2 without WebAuthn, for example, with a desktop app.

 ## Selling Clownwear